PDF Grant Application Parsing

 if detected_mime != "application/pdf":

-audit_log("preflight_failed", doc_id, {"reason": "mime_mismatch", "detected": detected_mime})
+audit_log("preflight_failed", doc_id, {"reason": "ERR_MIME_MISMATCH", "detected": detected_mime})

-raise ValidationError(f"Expected application/pdf, got {detected_mime}")
+raise PreFlightRejection("ERR_MIME_MISMATCH", f"expected application/pdf, got {detected_mime}")

 header_line = raw_bytes[:10].decode("ascii", errors="ignore")

-if not header_line.startswith("%PDF-1."):
+if not (header_line.startswith("%PDF-1.") or header_line.startswith("%PDF-2.")):

-audit_log("preflight_failed", doc_id, {"reason": "invalid_pdf_header"})
+audit_log("preflight_failed", doc_id, {"reason": "ERR_INVALID_HEADER"})

-audit_log("preflight_failed", doc_id, {"reason": "encrypted_payload"})
+audit_log("preflight_failed", doc_id, {"reason": "ERR_ENCRYPTED"})

-raise ValidationError("Encrypted PDFs violate pipeline security posture")
+raise PreFlightRejection("ERR_ENCRYPTED", "encrypted PDFs violate pipeline security posture")

 audit_log("preflight_passed", doc_id, {"mime": detected_mime, "header": header_line})